 While traditional treadmills find it challenging to keep your interest, the Incline Trainer X22i doesn't have that problem.
 Customers have said they can go after their fitness goals like they never thought they could before.
 All the extras built into the X22i comes with a price tag, though, but customers say the incline trainer is worth the price.

 The Jillian Michaels treadmill choice requires a significant investment.
-The Nordic Track X22i Incline Trainer sells in the range of $3,000 to $4,000.
-That's a hefty price!
+The Nordic Track X22i Incline Trainer sells at a hefty price!

 If you choose to buy this top of the line incline trainer, beware there's a monthly fee commitment that comes with every purchase.
 When you buy the X22i Incline Trainer, you commit to a full year of iFit Coach Plus, but it costs extra.
 Granted, customers love the iFit Coach Plus because it adds a fitness dimension to the incline trainer you wouldn't get otherwise.
 What customers have an issue with is not having the choice about the subscription.